- Future students

-Indigenous Student Services (ISS) staff are located across CSU campuses and are more than happy for you to contact them with any questions, or just simply catch up and say hello.
+Indigenous Student Centre (ISC) staff are located across CSU campuses and are more than happy for you to contact them with any questions, or just simply catch up and say hello.

-We have Centres located on Albury-Wodonga, Bathurst, Dubbo, Goulburn and Wagga Wagga campuses, supporting Indigenous students in the transition to tertiary study by directing them to the resources they need.
+We have Centres located on Albury-Wodonga, Bathurst, Dubbo, Goulburn, Port Macquarie and Wagga Wagga campuses, supporting Indigenous students in the transition to tertiary study by directing them to the resources they need.
 Our team of professional and dedicated staff members offers a range of services across the personal, academic, social and cultural areas.

 Our centres have heaps of resources for students to use and offer a range of services and programs.
 We encourage them to drop in, make a cuppa, have a yarn with staff and other Indigenous students, or give us a call if they have a question.

 ISS Centres on each campus are Winan-Gidyal (Learning / Knowledge) at Albury-Wodonga, Wammarra (to build one's education) at Bathurst, Barraamielinga (to provide) at Dubbo, and Ngungilanna (to exchange / give to another), and a centre at Goulburn Campus.
-Students on other campuses can also access ISS by emailing: email@example.com or calling 1800 611 248.
+Students on other campuses can also access ISC by emailing: email@example.com or calling 1800 Ask CSU.